mtgagliano/mtgagliano.github.io/_posts/2017-09-27-investing-in-bitcoin.md

 With this in mind, I believe embracing a disciplined approach for long-term profits is necessary for entry into the cryptocurrency market.

-Instead of buying in with a lump sum at today’s valuation, I schedule small, consistent investments each week or month despite its valuation at the time.
-Whether it’s $25, $50, $100, or $1000, these weekly or monthly investments help to defray the short term losses (and possibly gains).
+Instead of buying in with a lump sum at today’s price, I schedule small, consistent investments each week or month despite its valuation at the time.
+Whether it’s $25, $50, $100, or $1000, these weekly or monthly investments help to defray the short-term losses (and possibly short-term gains).
 But long-term, the real-world usage of cryptocurrencies will increase, and so will their value.

 <h2 class="text-3xl font-bold my-6">Eyes on the Prize</h2>